DeKalb County, Georgia: Higher education

 Agnes Scott College is a private, all female, undergraduate liberal arts college in Decatur.

 Emory University is a private, coeducational, liberal arts university.
 It is a member of the Association of American Universities, an association of leading research universities in the US and Canada.
 The university consists of the following divisions: Emory College of Arts and Science, the Laney Graduate School, Candler School of Theology, Goizueta Business School, Emory University School of Law, Rollins School of Public Health, and the Nell Hodgson Woodruff School of Nursing.

 Mercer University is a private, coeducational, faith-based university with a Baptist heritage.
 Its main campus is in Macon.
 The Cecil B. Day Graduate and Professional Campus is in DeKalb County; it houses the College of Nursing, the College of Pharmacy and Health Sciences, and the James and Carolyn McAfee School of Theology along with programs of the Eugene W. Stetson School of Business and Economics, the School of Medicine, and the Tift College of Education.

 Oglethorpe University is a private, coeducational, liberal arts school in Brookhaven and is named after James Oglethorpe, founder of the Georgia Colony.

 Perimeter College at Georgia State University (formerly Georgia Perimeter College) has three campuses within DeKalb County and offers two-year associate degrees.

 Georgia Military College (GMC) has a satellite campus in Stone Mountain Village.

 Georgia Piedmont Technical College (formerly DeKalb Technical College) is the largest vocational institution in Georgia.
 Georgia Piedmont Technical College trains students in business, engineering, technologies, health, human services, industrial arts, information systems, and transportation.

 DeVry University offers bachelor's and master's degrees in healthcare, accounting, business, and management technology.

 Columbia Theological Seminary is a theological institution of the Presbyterian Church (USA) in Decatur.
 More than 640 students are enrolled at Columbia in one of five degree programs: Master of Divinity, Master of Arts in Theological Studies, Master of Theology, Doctor of Ministry, and Doctor of Theology.

 Luther Rice College and Seminary is a private Christian college and seminary in Lithonia.
 It offers bachelors, masters, and doctoral programs in ministry and ministry-related programs.

 Public libraries

 The DeKalb County Public Library has 22 branches throughout the county.

 Crime

 In 2022, DeKalb County had the second highest crime rate in Georgia.
 The county saw 40.3 crimes per 1,000 residents.
 The county also had the second highest rate of robberies and motor vehicle theft, as well as the third highest rates of burglary and larceny theft.
-The crime is highly concentrated in the southern half of the county.
+Crime is highly concentrated in the southern half of the county.
 DeKalb was only behind Bibb County for highest crime rate.